Most operators mid-transition don't need a diagnosis. They need an independent read their ownership group will accept.

 There's no pressure to continue.
 The assessment is designed to produce real value regardless of what comes next.

-You're operating a mid-sized BPO — likely between $5M and $100M in revenue — and the current business model is under pressure.
+You're operating a BPO that answers to a board or an ownership group, and you're measured on what the business is worth, not only on what it earns this year.
+The current model is under pressure.
 Not collapsing.
 Under pressure.
 The RFPs are harder to win on anything other than price.
 The margin conversation comes up in every client renewal.
-You've made investments — in sales, in technology, in new service lines — but the return hasn't matched the intention.
+You've made investments — in sales, in technology, in new service lines — but the return hasn't matched the intention, and the people who funded them are asking why.

 Something in the foundation isn't working.
-You're not sure whether the problem is how you're positioned, how you're organized, how you're selling, or some combination of the three.
+Whether the problem is how you're positioned, how you're organized, or how you're selling, the cost of getting the sequence wrong now lands on your valuation, not just your quarter.

 That's exactly the situation this assessment was built for.